raphaelschaad/dotfiles/ios-code-guidelines.md

     \________/ \___/ \______/ = \_____/;
        type   keyword  name      value

-`const NSString *` or `NSString const *` would both be a normal pointer to a constant `NSString`, which is nonsensical because `NSString`s are already immutable and other classes' mutability can't be enforced this way.
+`const NSString *` or `NSString const *` would both be a regular pointer to a constant `NSString`, which is nonsensical because `NSString`s are already immutable and other classes' mutability can't be enforced this way.

 It's consequent to have spaces around the '*' because there's a space between class name and pointer operator (together making up the type, see Variable declaration) and a space between the type and the keyword.